mlswg/mls-protocol/draft-ietf-mls-protocol.md

 For a group of size greater than two, a common strategy is to unilaterally broadcast symmetric "sender" keys over existing shared symmetric channels, and then for each member to send messages to the group encrypted with their own sender key.
-Unfortunately, while this improves efficiency over pairwise broadcast of individual messages and provides forward secrecy (with the addition of a hash ratchet), it is difficult to achieve post-compromise security with sender keys.
+On the one hand, using sender keys improves efficiency relative to pairwise broadcast of individual messages, and it provides forward secrecy (with the addition of a hash ratchet).
+On the other hand, it is difficult to achieve post-compromise security with sender keys, requiring a number of key update messages that scales as the square of the group size.
 An adversary who learns a sender key can often indefinitely and passively eavesdrop on that member's messages.
 Generating and distributing a new sender key provides a form of post-compromise security with regard to that sender.
 However, it requires